fernandoTavella/psmu/readme.md

-**PASSWORD SPRAY MULTI USE (PSMU) AKA SPRAYETTE***
+#***PASSWORD SPRAY MULTI USE (PSMU) AKA SPRAYETTE***
 # Introduction
-	The idea of sprayette was to have a tool that it can be used to perform a password spray over multiple services, ssh,ftp,telnet,smb,mysql so far.
-With the possiblity of adding a timer for the process so it can "less noisy" and in some cases avoid an account lockout since its a brute force attack.
+	The idea of sprayette was to have a tool that it can be used to perform a password spray over multiple services like ssh,ftp,telnet,smb,mysql so far.
+	Also adds the possiblity of use a timer for the process so it can "less noisy" and in some cases avoid an account lockout since its a brute force attack.

 # Requisites